BOOKS AND PAPERS MENU

 Each book has its own website with content description, R code and data sets.
 You can access these websites by clicking on the relevant title in the BOOK AND PAPERS menu above.

-Beginner's Guide to GAM and Beginner's Guide to GAMM are also available as electronic book with instant access.
+Beginner's Guide to GAM , Beginner's Guide to GLM and GLMM with R, Beginner's Guide to GAMM and Beginner's Guide to Data Exploration and Visualisation with R are also available as electronic book with instant access.